Characteristics of Languages

 4. If a hyphen precedes a typical letter combination, this combination is a word suffix; if it follows it, a prefix.
 A parenthesis indicates the hyphen is optional.

-5. If you still can't identify the language by using this table, please try Doug Beeferman's Stochastic Language Identifier.
-Failing that, read Kenneth Katzner's excellent book, The Languages of the World, Funk & Wagnalls, New York, 1975.
+5. (Outdated by today's software) If you still can't identify the language by using this table, please try Doug Beeferman's Stochastic Language Identifier.
+Failing that, read Kenneth Katzner's excellent book, The Languages of the World, Routledge; 3rd ed., 2002.

 To my Miscellaneous Page